andybyers21/HTML-Resume-Builder/markdown/resume.md

     * Second item.

 Open Source

+: I am a maintainer of the open source Dracula organisation, developing dark themes for software developers.
+I have deployed a personal knowledge management website (notes.ajb.app).
+Overcoming the challenge of how to link connected notes, organise information associatively and weed out segmentation.
+(The site works on top of a local folder of plain text Markdown files).
+I try to have a product mindset in everything I design and understand creating value, not features.

 : List open source contributions here, perhaps placing emphasis on the project names, for example the **Linux Kernel**, where you